 Each member of the family or group is fitted with an RFID wristband upon entry to KidZania.
 Once inside, groups can separate and spread out as they see fit, but everyone must leave together as a unit.
 Since the entire family or group must be scanned out together, there’s no chance that an unauthorized person could leave KidZania with your child.
 Additionally, each child has to scan in and out of each job they undertake.
 This allows parents to keep track of their kids by visiting the info desk to see the last area they scanned into.
 This heightened digital security gave me great peace of mind as my kids branched out on their own to play and discover.

 On your trip to KidZania, you’ll likely spend around 4 hours inside the city- there’s so much to do and see!
 If you’re like my family, you’re going to need some sustenance during that time, and the KidZania options do not disappoint.
 In fact, it’s part of the experience!
 Parents can order real pizzas using foreign currency (real money) at Pie Five that your kids will then actually make and bake in the on-site Pie Five kitchen.
-There are also options for Mooyah and Happy Taco, as well as a 7-eleven that sells snacks, grab-and-go items, and drinks.
+There are also options for Happy Taco and the Bakery, as well as a 7-Eleven that sells snacks, grab-and-go items, and drinks.

 Parents are welcome to accompany their kids throughout the entire KidZania experience, but they also have the option to kick back and relax in the Parents’ Lounge.
 The lounge is full of full-size fluffy sofas, tables, soft lighting, and TVs.
 And it’s QUIET.
 Burrow into a sofa, connect to the free wifi, and take a break.
 It really is unique that kids- and parents- are encouraged to have independent experiences in a safe environment.
 I’ve been waiting for an option like this my entire mom life!

 We had an absolute blast on our visit to KidZania and can’t wait to go back!
 Even after 4+ hours in the city, we still left with a few things undone.
-The KidZania admission prices are a little higher than other indoor play experiences ($39.95 for kids 5-14; $14.95 for kids 4-5; $14.95 for adults 15+), but it is well worth it for the experience, which is something I don’t often say.
+The KidZania admission prices are a little higher than other indoor play experiences ($42.95 for kids 6-14; $14.95 for kids 4-5; $14.95 for adults 15+), but it is well worth it for the experience, which is something I don’t often say.
 KidZania is an excellent addition to our Frisco community and will be a top attraction- for good reason- for years and years to come.
-Welcome to the neighborhood, KidZania!